vanitoz/nyc_mhtn_ds_Project_3/README.md

 ## Future Work
--Tune the Model to better predict on both Recall and Precision -Better synthesize the data to account for Nan and null values -Apply a multivariable classification to include people who didn't pay on time but still paid.
+Expand the Model to Predict Multi-class Target (Include people who didn't pay on time but still paid.)
+Bring More Data into Model from Outside Resources for Feature Engineering.

 ## Repository Structure